-I think the most difficult thing for a foreigner to do when studying Japanese for the first time is to find the best way to study.
-If you start studying without knowing that, you may end up wasting your money.
-If possible, I would like to prevent waste.
+I think the most difficult thing for a foreigner to do when studying Japanese for the first time is to find the best study method, one which fits them.
+If you start studying without knowing your learning style, you may end up wasting your money.

-In this article, I will introduce an efficient study method based on my actual experience of obtaining N2 in the JLPT (Japanese Language Proficiency Test).
+In this article, we will introduce an efficient study method based on our actual experience of obtaining N2 in the JLPT (Japanese Language Proficiency Test).

-There are many things that are necessary for foreigners to learn Japanese, but the most important thing is to make self-learning a habit.
+There are many things that are necessary for people to learn Japanese, but the most important thing is to make self-learning a habit.

 Therefore, excuses such as living abroad or not having enough money will not work.